7 Smoothie Solutions: Improve Your Blender Game with These Tips

 Blending in batches may be the way to go when it comes to a recipe that is just too large for your home kitchen appliance, or if you need a bigger beverage to take with you when you head out for work in the morning.

-I don’t love it either, but taking so time on a day off to find the perfect ingredient ratio can make for more seamless weekday mornings.
-If you reduce your favorite recipe to find what works, remember to write down what you did, to get the perfect mix every time.
+I don’t love it either, but taking just a little time on a day off to find the perfect ingredient ratio can make for more seamless weekday mornings.
+If you reduce your favorite recipe to find what works, remember to record what you did, either on your phone or your go-to planner, to get the perfect mix every time.

 Another variation on this tip is to reduce the size of the individual ingredients that you’re working with.

-For instance, if you’re using frozen bananas (which are the best, am I right?), compare the pieces that you’re starting with to a standard ice cube.
+For instance, if you’re using frozen bananas – which are the best, am I right? – compare the pieces that you’re starting with to a standard ice cube.
 Are they about the same size?
 Perhaps the fruit chunks are larger?
-Maybe (I shudder at the thought) you’re trying to stick a whole frozen banana in there?
+Maybe you’re trying to stick a whole frozen banana in there?

 If this is the case, you need to help out your blender by starting smaller.
 Roughly cut the fruit while it’s fresh to freeze into perfect 1-inch pieces, erring on the smaller side to get that perfect blend.